Meet Kenny Soon We Hong

 "Fortunately my wife, who works as a government school teacher, supported my dream and helped sustain living expenses and loan commitments during that time," he said.

-On top of that, Soon said that he is proud to employ environmentally friendly methods on his farm where they make compost from excess food and animal feed, as well as use animal waste as fertiliser when possible.
+On top of that, Soon said that he is proud to employ environmentally friendly methods on his farm where they make compost from excess food and animal feed, as well as use animal waste as fertiliser whenever possible.